tensorflow/agents/PRINCIPLES.md

 * Weapons or other technologies whose principal purpose or implementation is to cause or directly facilitate injury to people.

-#Ok...well dqn controlled missiles is obviously a serious issue.
-#So...is that on me to try and prevent myself or...

 * Technologies that gather or use information for surveillance violating internationally accepted norms.